isc30/blog.codeisc.com/_posts/comma-operator-series/2018-01-09-cpp-comma-operator-nice-usages.md

 * ... a long and nasty etc

 Now that you are a real expert on the comma operator, what do you think about it? **Drop a comment below!**

+> Edit: Thanks a lot for your comments!
+I did some changes based on them :)